core-wg/oscore/draft-ietf-core-object-security.md

 3. Compute the AEAD nonce as described in {{nonce}}:

-    * Either use the nonce from the request, or
+    * Either use the AEAD nonce from the request, or
     * Encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
 Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.